MIDFIELDR/midfieldr/docs/reference/order_multiway.md

 - Column specified by `quantity` is converted to type double.
 Columns specified by `categories` are converted to factors and ordered.

-- New columns are added and all unique columns are preserved.
-If required to prevent overwriting, new column names are suffixed (`.1, .2,` etc.).
-Redundant columns, differing by suffix only, are dropped.
-The new variables are:
+- New columns are added unless they duplicate existing variables—redundant columns, whether new or existing, are dropped (see Details).
+The new columns, with capital letters denoting placeholders, have the form:

   - `CATEGORY_1_LABEL`

   - `CATEGORY_2_LABEL`

-The `CATEGORY` placeholder in the new column names is replaced with the column names from `categories.` The `LABEL` placeholder depends on the method.
-For `method = median`, the label is `median`.
-For `method = percent`, the label is `metric,` indicating that the metric in percent has been recalculated for the entire category.
-For example, if `categories = c("program", "people")` and `method = "median",` the new column names would be `program_median` and `people_median.` For `method = "percent",` the new column names would be `program_metric` and `people_metric.`
+  The `CATEGORY` placeholder is replaced with the column names from `categories.` The `LABEL` placeholder depends on the method.
+For example, suppose `categories = c("program", "people").`For the `median` method, the new column names would be `program_median` and `people_median.` For the `percent` method, the new column names would be `program_metric` and `people_metric,` indicating that the metric had been calculated for each category independently.

 ## Details